apache/flink/docs/dev/connectors/kafka.md

  be duplicated.
  * `Semantic.AT_LEAST_ONCE` (default setting): similar to `setFlushOnCheckpoint(true)` in
  `FlinkKafkaProducer010`.
 This guarantees that no records will be lost (although they can be duplicated).
  * `Semantic.EXACTLY_ONCE`: uses Kafka transactions to provide exactly-once semantic.
+Whenever you write to Kafka using transactions, do not forget about setting desired `isolation.level` (`read_committed` or `read_uncommitted` - the latter one is the default value) for any application consuming records from Kafka.

 <div class="alert alert-warning">
   <strong>Attention:</strong> Depending on your Kafka configuration, even after Kafka acknowledges